Some Kansas lawmakers worry letters with white powder could be targeted act

-KANSAS CITY, Kan. — Kansas leaders are trying to figure out what’s next after suspicious letters showed up in the mailboxes of more than 100 elected officials this past weekend.
+KANSAS CITY, Kan.
+(WDAF) – Political leaders in Kansas are trying to figure out what’s next after suspicious letters showed up in the mailboxes of more than 100 elected officials this past weekend.

 Kansas Republican leaders called it a cowardly attempt to intimidate the legislature.